ucbepic/docetl/docs/operators/resolve.md

 ## Blocking

-To improve efficiency, the Resolve operation supports "blocking" - a technique to reduce the number of comparisons by only comparing entries that are likely to be matches. docetl supports two types of blocking:
+To improve efficiency, the Resolve operation supports "blocking" - a technique to reduce the number of comparisons by only comparing entries that are likely to be matches.
+DocETL supports two types of blocking:

 1. Embedding similarity: Compare embeddings of specified fields and only process pairs above a certain similarity threshold.
 2. Python conditions: Apply custom Python expressions to determine if a pair should be compared.